-For insight into Australia’s approach to digital markets, key developments to date, enforcement actions, the ACCC's consideration of transactions in digital markets, private enforcement actions and upcoming developments and trends, see our chapter in the Digital Markets Guide - Second Edition below.
+For insight into Australia’s approach to digital markets, key developments to date, enforcement actions, the ACCC's consideration of transactions in digital markets, private enforcement actions and upcoming developments and trends, read our chapter in Global Competition Review’s Digital Markets Guide - Third Edition.

 Contents: